IanElsinga/En-Decrypter/README.md

 Secure Delete:
 - everything

+Hashing algorithms:
+- dropdown menu
+- textbox and button to switch strings and files

 AES:
 - (file encryption:) write filename encrypted to file
 - (file decryption:) check if file was encrypted by this program, delete last line, secure delete